richardkorneisel/intro-to-python/readme.md

 ### No Semicolons

 While your code will work if you close a line with `;`, common practice is not to use them.

 ## You Do: Data Types

-* Open a terminal and start the IPython REPL
+Start the IPython REPL in your terminal and start working through the prompts below.

-* Spend 15 minutes going through everything up until the **In Class Checkpoint** section below this one.
-Testing out the each command in the IPython REPL.
+> 15 minutes

 <details>
 <summary>Why do we have to read all this ourselves?</summary>